entice/entice/topic_movement.md

 ```
 update
-- pos             // the new position
+- position        // the new position
   - x
   - y
   - plane